younata/coz-e/src/build_log/chapter_4.md

 The F-28 Bulkhead is the first piece that I need to build in pieces, then epoxy together.
 Similar to the F-28 bulkhead, I cut this out of clark foam using a utility knife and a Fein tool, and then sanding for a more precise finish.

-Similarly to the F-28 bulkhead, this currently is cut in pieces, and I will epoxy this together then ultimately glass it once it warms up.
+Similarly to the F-28 bulkhead, this currently is cut in pieces, and the pieces epoxied together using 5-minute epoxy.
+Once the temperature warms up and I can maintain at least 70℉ with a heater, I will glass it.

 ## Instrument Panel

 The Instrument Panel is roughly the same size as the F-22 bulkhead.
-It's current state is also foam pieces, waiting to be epoxied together and then glassed.
+It's current state is also foam pieces, epoxied together with 5-minute epoxy.
+Along with the other bulkheads, I have not yet glassed it.

+Additionally, I need to cut out and prepare the stiffeners and cable channels for the instrument panel.

 ## Landing Gear Bulkheads

-Not yet started.
+Along with the other bulkheads, the landing gear bulkheads have had their foam parts cut out and epoxied together with 5-minute epoxy.
+I have not yet created the quarter-inch fiberglass hardpoints, nor have I glassed the bulkheads.

 ## Firewall

-Not yet started.
+I have done some work to start on the temporary firewall - it's cut down to roughly the dimensions I want it to be - but that's it.
+I haven't started on the actual firewall yet.